mfractor/mfractor.github.io/docs/index.md

 ##Welcome

-Welcome to the documentation for MFractor, incredible tools for Visual Studio Mac.
+Welcome to the documentation for MFractor, a mobile first ReSharper for Visual Studio Mac.

 ## MFractor Video Guide